How Big Data & Hadoop are Revolutionizing the Insurance Industry

 Of course, the ready availability of data doesn’t alone make for better prediction of liability or improved product development.
 Hadoop is an open-source framework for big data analytics, and quickly became synonymous with big data and analytics.
 While Hadoop began as a rather complex and daunting platform, new technologies have made it easier to use, empowering insurance companies to make use of it for all sorts of analysis and predictive modeling.

 For example, insurance companies have long depended on mainframe computers for storing and processing data.
 Now, many are faced with the rather daunting challenge of offloading this transactional, customer, historical, and other data into Hadoop for analytical purposes.
-For example, Guardian Insurance uses Syncsort DMX-h to access data from their mainframes and integrate with data from other sources to create a “data supply chain” and conduct powerful analytics using Hadoop.
+For example, Guardian Insurance uses Syncsort Connect for Big Data to access data from their mainframes and integrate with data from other sources to create a “data supply chain” and conduct powerful analytics using Hadoop.

 Other Uses Insurance Companies Have for Big Data and Hadoop